 Brassica oleracea var napus

-Thousandhead is a large, vigorous plant with leaves that may grow up to 50cm or even a metre long and over 30cm wide and have been described as ‘elephant’s ears’!
+Thousandhead is a large, vigorous perennial kale with leaves that may grow up to 50cm or even a metre long and over 30cm wide and have been described as ‘elephant’s ears’!
 It is known as thousand headed due to its multi branching habit, which in turn means that it produces more leaves than other kales, and more sweet flower stalks (like broccolini).
 Despite the size, the leaves remain tender.

 Cultivation